jambelnet/janet-framework/README.md

 ## Structure

-There's basically two components to the core system:
+There's basically two components in the core system:

 * Instruction Sets
 * Events

 ## Help

-Potentially I'll start a forum somewhere in time.
+A forum wil be started at some point.
 Submit bugs or feature requests [here](https://github.com/jambelnet/janet-framework/issues) and turn yourself into a valuable project participant.

 ## Requirements